manuGil/GitCoDev/gitcodev/foreword.md

 ## Acknowledgements
 The original materials for this course were developed by the authors.
-Since then, many people have contributed to improving of the course materials.
+Since then, many people have contributed to improvement of the course materials.
 We would like to thank the following people for their contributions.

 ```{include} contributors.md